Skip to content

 You will receive a cron notification (via email, Slack, or webhook) when your cronjob was disabled because of failures.

-When your cronjob fails half of the threshold, we will back off linearly.
-For example, with a failure threshold of 20 consecutive failures:
+When your cronjob fails 3 consecutive times, we will back off linearly.
+For example, with a failure threshold of 10:

 The removed queued executions have no payload and are within: